Climate-based cucumber planting guide for Whitefish, Montana

 Main risk: The usual risk here is losing time early, since delayed planting or cool starts can slow maturity for longer-season cucumber varieties.

-How Frost Affects Cucumbers in Whitefish
+How Frost Affects Planting Dates for Cucumbers in Whitefish

 Whitefish usually has about 132 frost-free days, with a typical last spring frost around May 16 and a typical first fall frost around September 25.